DETAILED ACTION

 obtaining a bitstream including point cloud data (paragraph [154], Tourapis discloses receiving a bitstream that includes a geometry bitstream representing point cloud positions of a point cloud data to be decoded by a geometry decoder);

-decoding an attribute of the one or more points of the point cloud data (paragraph [155], Tourapis discloses compressed attributes of point cloud data is received by a decoder to be decoded; paragraph [238], Tourapis discloses attribute information of a point cloud data is received at the decoder at step 1102),
+decoding an attribute of the point of the point cloud data (paragraph [155], Tourapis discloses compressed attributes of point cloud data is received by a decoder to be decoded; paragraph [238], Tourapis discloses attribute information of a point cloud data is received at the decoder at step 1102),

-wherein the decoding the attribute includes generating levels of detail of the one or more points (paragraph [57], Tourapis discloses LODs (level of details) are generated for point cloud data, and paragraph [156], Tourapis discloses encoder for generating compressed attribute information that includes LOD information to be decoded at the decoder 220 for decoding the compressed attribute information that includes the LOD structure and algorithm to generate the level of details of the compressed point cloud data for reorganizing the points of the point cloud data for decompression),
+wherein the decoding the attribute includes generating a level of detail (paragraph [57], Tourapis discloses LODs (level of details) are generated for point cloud data, and paragraph [156], Tourapis discloses encoder for generating compressed attribute information that includes LOD information to be decoded at the decoder 220 for decoding the compressed attribute information that includes the LOD structure and algorithm to generate the level of details of the compressed point cloud data for reorganizing the points of the point cloud data for decompression),

-Tourapis does not disclose decoding a geometry representing a position of one or more points of the point cloud data based on an octree including nodes including one or more levels including the point cloud data.
-However, Lasserre teaches decoding a geometry representing a position of one or more points of the point cloud data based on an octree including nodes including one or more levels including the point cloud data (paragraph [275], Lasserre discloses the decoding of point cloud data based on geometry obtained from the encoder, wherein paragraph [123], Lasserre discloses the encoding of octree structures for representing a geometry of points for a point cloud, wherein the octree structure comprises leaf nodes, and paragraph [171], in fig.6, Lasserre discloses that octree structure can be subdivided into multiple nodes, and paragraph [172], Lasserre discloses that the nodes can comprise multiple depths or levels, with “depth 1”, “depth 2”, etcetera, and paragraph [234], Lasserre discloses that octree-based structure comprises nodes that includes depth levels for representing point cloud data).
+Tourapis does not disclose decoding a geometry representing a position of a point of the point cloud data based on an octree including nodes including the point cloud data.
+However, Lasserre teaches decoding a geometry representing a position of a point of the point cloud data based on an octree including nodes including the point cloud data (paragraph [275], Lasserre discloses the decoding of point cloud data based on geometry obtained from the encoder, wherein paragraph [123], Lasserre discloses the encoding of octree structures for representing a geometry of points for a point cloud, wherein the octree structure comprises leaf nodes, and paragraph [171], in fig.6, Lasserre discloses that octree structure can be subdivided into multiple nodes, and paragraph [172], Lasserre discloses that the nodes can comprise multiple depths or levels, with “depth 1”, “depth 2”, etcetera, and paragraph [234], Lasserre discloses that octree-based structure comprises nodes that includes depth levels for representing point cloud data).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Tourapis and Lasserre together as a whole for permitting high coding efficiency of point cloud data (Lasserre’s paragraph [22]).

 Regarding claim 16, Tourapis discloses a method of transmitting data for point cloud data (paragraph [53], Tourapis discloses element 104 is an encoder for executing a method of encoding point cloud data to transmit the point cloud data to decoder 116) comprising: